BialkowskiSz/Student-Residence-Website/README.md

-# Web Development Project aimed at incorporating MySQL and PHP
+# Web Development Project
+Project aimed at incorporating MySQL and PHP together
 Key functionality:

 -Cookie set on homepage for 60s